 - The type and quantity of work you do

 - Prevention of disease

 Women will undergo more changes than men after menopause.
-When a woman’s menstrual cycle is ceasing, hot flashes can appear even in the middle of winter, her libido is reduced, and more.
+When a woman’s menstrual cycle is in the process of finishing for good, hot flashes can appear.
+They can happen even in the middle of winter.
+Additionally, a menopausal woman’s libido is reduced, and more.

 Men also go through certain hormonal adjustments, but they’re more gradual and therefore less evident.

-When testosterone levels begin to decrease, they can gain weight, suffer from sleep disorders or erectile dysfunction, but they don’t lose their ability to reproduce.
+When testosterone levels begin to decrease, they can gain weight and suffer from sleep disorders or erectile dysfunction.
+However, men never lose their ability to reproduce.

 As for the skin, men have thicker skin that wrinkles less (or later on).